The day we got to Kununurra WA started WAY too early.

 3 Lake Argyle – the Inland Sea

-The arid Carr Boyd Ranges near Kununurra aren’t where you’d imagine an inland sea over 1000 km² to be.
+The arid Carr Boyd Ranges near Kununurra probably aren’t where you’d imagine an inland sea over 1000 km² to be.

 If that’s what you thought, you’d be right.
 Lake Argyle, Australia’s largest body of fresh water, didn’t naturally occur.
-It was formed when the Ord River Dam was slapped across the river’s narrowest point in an incredible feat of engineering that drowned valleys, pastoral leases and a whole mountain range!
+It was formed when the Ord River Dam was slapped across the river’s narrowest point in an incredible feat of engineering and construction that drowned valleys, pastoral leases and a whole mountain range!

 4 Hunting the Wild Boab Trees

 Australia’s only species of Boab tree grows almost exclusively – but plentifully – in the Kimberley.
-Even if you haven’t seen a Boab tree for real, its distinctive shape and silhouette appear in all the galleries – on paintings, prints, cards, carvings, photographs and jewellry.
+Even if you haven’t seen a Boab tree for real, its distinctive shape and silhouette appear in all the galleries – on paintings, prints, cards, carvings, photographs and jewellery.
 I’m still having withdrawal symptoms over the earrings that got away – how I managed to leave those brightly coloured glass squares with tiny Boab tree silhouettes in the shop remains a mystery to this day.

 And now it’s too late … I can’t find them ANYWHERE on line 🙁